Joyce-yoyo/SciFigDetect/README.md

 ## Example Subset in This Repository

 This repository also includes a small example subset under `SciFigDetectDataset/` so users can quickly inspect the folder layout and data organization without downloading the full benchmark.
+To match the stated source range, the example figures are restricted to samples from papers uploaded before August 2025.

-- `real/`: 25 real figures
+- `real/`: 21 real figures
-- `banana/`: 43 Nano Banana figures
+- `banana/`: 39 Nano Banana figures
-- `gpt/variant_1/`: 42 GPT figures
+- `gpt/variant_1/`: 38 GPT figures
-- `gpt/variant_2/`: 32 GPT figures
+- `gpt/variant_2/`: 28 GPT figures
 - `splits_both/`: `train.json`, `val.json`, and `test.json` split files

 ### Folder Structure